aycabas/Serverless-Onboarding/README.md

 After subscription is created successfully by Logic Apps, Azure Event Hubs will receive notifications whenever there is a new user created in Azure Active Directory.

-## 🎟️ Add new employees in the Onboarding team on Microsoft Teams with Logic Apps
-We'll create a second workflow in the Logic Apps to:
+## ♾️ Exercise: Create Onboarding workflow in the Logic Apps
-- Receive change notifications from Event Hubs when there is a new user created in the Azure Active Directory,
-- Add new user in Onboarding team on Microsoft Teams.
+We'll create a second workflow in the Logic Apps to receive change notifications from Event Hubs when there is a new user created in the Azure Active Directory and add new user in Onboarding team on Microsoft Teams.

-### ♾️ Exercise: Create Onboarding workflow in the Logic Apps
 1. Go to the Logic Apps you created in the previous steps, select **Workflows** tab and create a new workflow by selecting **+ Add**:
     - Give a name to the new workflow as *teams-onboarding-flow*
     - Select **Stateful** as a state type